 Cliff is a Partner at Cor Cordis Chartered Accountants and is a Fellow of The Chartered Accountants Australia and New Zealand.
 He has more than 23 years’ experience in Corporate Recovery and Insolvency, Personal Insolvency, Financial Investigations and Corporate Restructuring.
 Cliff was appointed to the Foundation Board on 27 July 2011 and also sits on the Prosperity and Audit Risk and Compliance Committee.

-Marie Perry (MLC Principal) and Dr Penny Flett (Chair of MLC Council) are ex officio members of the Foundation Board.
+Marie Perry (MLC Principal) and Nick Henry (Chair of MLC Council) are ex officio members of the Foundation Board.